I’m Matthew Beebe.

 I started my career as a graphic designer, where I built creative confidence and developed an iterative approach to exploring ideas.
 I learned to value the process as much as the final outcome.

-Eventually I wanted to understand the long tail of decisions it takes to bring a product to market.
-I joined the Palm WebOS team to see a complex software product through from concept to launch, working side-by-side with engineers and learning how design actually integrates into an engineering organization.
+Eventually, I wanted to understand the long tail of decisions it takes to bring a product to market.
+I joined the Palm WebOS team to see a complex software product through from concept to launch, working side by side with engineers and learning how design actually integrates into an engineering organization.
 I carried those lessons into several startups, working closely with founders and small teams to turn early ideas into shipped products.

 Over time, I realized I wanted my work to align more closely with my values and interests.
 That led me to focus on teaching alongside consulting.
 In my interaction design and systems design courses at CCA, I give students practical structures and frameworks that help them take their first steps into ambiguity and build confidence through making, critique, and reflection.